-The CCR Group and its entities are not exposed to any significant concentration risk.
+CCR is not exposed to any significant concentration risk.
 Concentration risk is monitored within the undertaking's different businesses, based on a look-through approach for investment activities, natural disaster exposure monitoring for underwriting activities and portfolio diversification goals.

 6 RISK MITIGATION